Area colleges see modest enrollment increases, drops

 Modest enrollment increases at area colleges and universities and drops at others this fall should be concerning for the region, an education executive says.

-Schools like Miami University and University of Dayton are seeing small enrollment increases in their preliminary counts for the fall and others like Wright State and Wittenberg are expecting decreases.
+Schools like Miami University and University of Dayton are seeing small enrollment increases in their preliminary counts for the fall and others like Wright State.

-Everyone should be concerned about enrollment at local colleges and universities because more and more jobs are requiring that people have a two-year or four-year degree, Cassie Barlow, president of the Southwestern Ohio Council on Higher Education, told the Dayton Daily News.
+Everyone should be concerned about enrollment at local colleges and universities because more and more jobs are requiring that people have a two-year or four-year degree, Cassie Barlow, president of the Southwestern Ohio Council on Higher Education, told the Journal-News.

 “Our economy is much stronger, flexible and resilient with a workforce that has obtained post-secondary credentials,” Barlow said.